Seattle's Union Gospel Mission is currently looking for a Youth Program Assistant to join the Women and Children's Ministries team in Seattle, WA.

 - Communicate effectively with supervisor and other staff regarding program plans and details.

-- Assist and advise the Youth Program Supervisor in developing and accomplishing department goals in alignment with the overall goals of the Women and Children’s Ministries.
+- Assist and advise the Youth Program Supervisor in developing and accomplishing goals in alignment with department goals.

 - Supervise and ensure the safe use and stewardship of all UGM facilities, vehicles, equipment.